Global Mind Tests

 Scientific background

 Symbol-digit substitution tasks are widely used as brief measures of information processing speed.
 Research also shows that performance is not driven by processing speed alone: attention, visual scanning, working memory, learning, and motor or visual factors can also contribute.
-That is why this type of task is useful, but also why scores should be interpreted as a performance snapshot rather than a single pure ability.

 If you want the research background, see: Repeated Assessment and Practice Effects of the Written SDMT, Processing speed and working memory contributions to SDMT performance, Visual and motor confounds on SDMT performance, and Why the SDMT is sensitive to multiple cognitive processes.